This was a project I had a lot of fun doing, and it taught me a lot not only about software and networking, but hardware as well.

 Part 4: The Server

 Upon pressing the red button, the data is packaged up and sent on a trip over the internet.
-This data ends up on my web-server!
-In a SQL database.
-This data gets formatted into a nice, readable format I can check at anytime.
+This data ends up on my web server, stored in a SQL database.
+This data gets formatted into a nice, readable format I can check at any time.

 You can actually view this coin database too!
-If you navigate to https://www.coins.benjaminmosley.com.
+Navigate to coins.benjaminmosley.com.

-I left it open to the public, as the pages are static, (No CRUD features) as the only way to update the coin count is in one of two ways:
+I left it open to the public, as the pages are static (no CRUD features) — the only ways to update the coin count are: